-The Office of Sustainability within the Department of Planning collects and manages expenditures of Forest Conservation mitigation funds as part of the Office's role in implementing and enforcing

-Baltimore's Forest Conservation Program.
-The Forest Conservation Fund is held in a dedicated capital account.
+The Office of Sustainability within the Department of Planning collects and manages expenditures of Forest Conservation mitigation funds as part of the Office's role in implementing and enforcing Baltimore's Forest Conservation Program.
+The Forest Conservation Fund is held in a dedicated operating account established in 2021.
+Previously the Forest Conservation Fund was held in a capital account.
 These funds are prohibited from reverting to the General Fund, in accordance with the City Code.